Chizz98/LettuceSee/README.md

 ![](https://github.com/Chizz98/LettuceSee/raw/main/readme_images/bg_mask1.png "Background mask")

-The initial segmentation looks decent, however there is still some background noise, as well as other plants intruding from the side.
+The initial segmentation looks decent, however, there is still some background noise, as well as other plants intruding from the side.
 The function canny_central_ob is used to remove objects not attached to the central object, as well as connected objects with very different coloration.